Steve's reading log

 • Then and now by W. Somerset Maugham.
 Somewhat interesting insights to early 1500's Italian city states, dukes, romantic intrigue etc. but bailed with 30% to go.

-• Middlemarch by George Eliot.
+• Middlemarch by George Eliot / Mary Anne Evans.
 Amazing, especially as everything comes together during book's last 1/3.

 • A walk in the woods by Bill Bryson.
 A pretty funny account of two flabby middle-aged guys deciding to hike the Appalachian Trail.